Camp Lejeune Water Contamination Lawsuits

 Routine water testing at Camp Lejeune revealed that the water supply systems there were contaminated with unacceptable levels of toxic substances such as Benzene, Tetrachloroethylene (PCE), Trichloroethylene (TCE), Trans-1,2-dichlorethylene (DCE), and vinyl chloride.
 Many thousands of people bathed in and consumed contaminated water while assigned to Camp Lejeune.

 These chemicals are not only toxic but also are known to be carcinogenic.
-Exposure to these substances routinely found in Camp Lejeune’s water supply can cause health conditions such as Parkinson’s disease, end-stage renal disease, bladder cancer, kidney cancer, kidney damage, leukemia, liver cancer, multiple myeloma, non-Hodgkin’s lymphoma, scleroderma, systemic sclerosis and major cardiac birth defects.
+Exposure to these substances routinely found in Camp Lejeune’s water supply can cause health conditions such as Parkinson’s disease, end-stage renal disease, bladder cancer, breast cancer, esophageal cancer, kidney cancer, lung cancer, liver cancer, throat cancer, thyroid cancer, kidney damage, leukemia, multiple myeloma, non-Hodgkin’s lymphoma, scleroderma, systemic sclerosis and major cardiac birth defects.

 If you or a loved one spent time at Camp Lejeune and developed any of the above health conditions, you may have a claim.
 Please contact us without delay for a free, no-obligation case review.
 You may call us 24/7 at 1-866-639-0366 or use the form below.